Germany: Far-right backed state premier resigns | DW | 06.02.2020

 Earlier on Thursday, reacting after spontaneous protests in Germany on Wednesday evening, Chancellor Angela Merkel had commented on the case during a trip to South Africa, calling for Wednesday's result to be overturned.

 "It was a bad day for democracy.
-It was a day that broke with the values and convictions of the CDU, and now everything must be done to make it clear that this can in no way be reconciled with what the CDU thinks and does," Merkel had said.
+It was a day, which broke with the values and convictions of the CDU, and now everything must be done to make it clear that this can in no way be reconciled with what the CDU thinks and does," Merkel said.
 "This election of a state premier broke with a core conviction of the CDU and myself, namely that no majorities should be won with the help of the AfD."

 "Within a day, he's freed himself from the dependence on the AfD," Lindner said of Kemmerich, adding that Kemmerich's tenure would have been forever overshadowed by the nature of his election.